 Some swindlers hang around by the ticket machines in subway and train stations pushing their assistance to tourists.
 Just refuse the demand and walk away.
 What they are trying to do is deprive you of a euro for help that is not wanted or needed.

 Probably the biggest safety risk in Italy is traffic.
-Be careful crossing streets in the congested city centers: it’s safer to cross with other people.
-Keep your eyes peeled for reckless scooters.
+Be careful crossing streets in the congested city centers: it is safer to cross with other people.
+Keep your eyes peeled for reckless scooters and to the common practices of shooting through gaps and of lane-splitting (riding between lanes of traffic).
 Even if you cross at zebra crossings, you will find that some Italians will not slow down, although they will try to veer around you.
 If there is a pedestrian traffic light, you still need to look both ways to be sure it’s safe to cross.
-Watch your step when walking out as street maintenance can leave a little to be desired.
-Pot holes, broken slabs and uneven paving are reasonably common.
+Watch your step when walking out as street maintenance can leave a little to be desired; pot holes, broken slabs, and uneven paving are reasonably common.

 Global Support Services